top of page

 Ryan is an Assistant Professor of Digital Science at the University of South Florida.
 He uses innovative 3D technologies to research and teach about dinosaurs and diseases, from Archaeopteryx to Zika.
 His work brings flying dinosaurs "back to life" using X-ray imaging, computer animation, and virtual and augmented reality.
-His lab also develops digital tools for predicting and preventing outbreaks of mosquito-borne diseases and COVID-19.
+Using AI and GIS, he also develops digital tools for the next-generation surveillance and control of mosquito-borne diseases.

-Ryan's research has been published in Nature and featured in The New York Times and popular science books, and his artwork has appeared in National Geographic Magazine.
+Ryan's research has been published in Nature and featured in The New York Times and popular science books, and his art and science have appeared in issues of National Geographic Magazine.
 He is a National Geographic Explorer, and recipient of the Emerging Explorer Award, which recognizes "uniquely gifted and inspiring scientists, conservationists, storytellers and innovators who are changing the world."